seakyy/Lernperioden/README.md

 # Lernperioden
-View the branches for specific information related to the Lernperioden!
+View the folders for specific information related to the Lernperioden!